henryy/henryy.github.io/_pages/service.md

 ======
 * IEEE Communication Magazine
 * IEEE Transactions on Computers
+* IEEE Transactions on Pattern Analysis and Machine Intelligence
+* IEEE Transactions on Knowledge and Data Engineering
 * IEEE Transactions on Cloud Computing
 * IEEE Transactions on Industrial Informatics
 * IEEE Transactions on Network and Service Management